Basketball 3-Out, 2-In Motion OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-- If the defender is full-fronting, don't force the pass... pass back out on top, or to the weak-side post cutting to the ball-side elbow (see diagram PP4) below.
+- If the defender is full-fronting, don't force the pass.
+Pass back to the point, or skip-pass to the opposite wing, or pass to the weak-side post cutting to the ball-side elbow (see diagram PP4) below.

 Move!
 Get open!
 Perimeter players should use v-cuts, back-cuts and screens to get open.
 Don't stand still!
 Screen for each other.
 Pass and cut (diagram B).
 Pass and screen-away (diagram C).
 Fill the open spots on the perimeter.
 Maintain good spacing at all times and keep the defense spread out.
 An outside player can make a cut inside, but should not stay inside and clog things up for other players.
-For example, (diagram B) if O1 cuts inside through the paint and does not receive the ball, he/she should immediately cut out to the opposite corner and wing, while that wing player O3 moves out to fill the spot at the point.
+For example, (diagram B) if O1 cuts inside and does not receive the ball, he/she should immediately move out to the opposite corner/wing, while the wing player O3 fills the spot at the point.

-"Dribble-at" rule: If a teammate is dribbling at you, back-cut through and out to the opposite side (diagram D).
-The exception is if we are running a weave-screen ("WS") play, which is a called play.
+"Dribble-at" rule: If a teammate is dribbling at you, back-cut through to the opposite side (diagram D).
+The exception is if we are running a weave-screen ("WS") play.

-Point to wing pass denial: If O1 is having difficulty passing to the wing (good deny defense on the wings), O1 can simply dribble the ball to the wing.
-Following our "dribble-at" rule, the wing back-cuts through to the opposite side, as the opposite wing fills the top spot.
-For example, (diagram D) if O1 dribbles toward the wing O2, O2 back-cuts underneath along the baseline and fills the O3 spot while O3 rotates out to the point.
-Other things that we can do when the wing pass is being denied are simply run (1) a weave-screen play, (2) a "zipper" cut (below) or a (3) "Hammer" play (below).
+Point to wing pass denial: If the pass to the wing is being denied, O1 can dribble the ball to the wing instead.
+Following our "dribble-at" rule, the wing back-cuts.
+He/she could either (1) cut through to the opposite side (diagram D) as the opposite wing O3 fills the top spot, or (2) make an exchange shallow cut inside and then out to the point (O1 and O2 exchange spots).
+When the wing pass is denied, you can also run (1) a weave-screen play, (2) a "zipper" cut (below) or a (3) "Hammer" play (below).

-O1 is our "safety" and has "back" responsibility when the shot is taken and must prevent the fast break.
-If O1 dribble-penetrates, then the wing player on the opposite side away from the penetration moves out and becomes the safety.
+O1 is our "safety" and has "back" responsibility when the shot is taken, to prevent the fast break.
+If O1 dribble-penetrates, then the wing player on the side opposite the penetration is the safety.

 If the low post is fronted and denied, the opposite post flashes to the ballside elbow for the pass.
-Now we can often go "hi-lo" to the low post, who seals his/her defender for inside position.
-Our high post player could also take this shot or make a dribble move around the defender to the hoop (to the open side of the lane).
+Now we can go "hi-lo" to the low post, who seals his/her defender for inside position.
+Our high post player could also shoot, or make a dribble move around the defender (to the open side of the lane).

-When the ball is on the wing, the ballside post player should fight for position in the low post.
-If he/she can't get open within a count of two, he/she should screen away for the opposite low post player (who then comes to the ball-side low post looking for the pass).
+When the ball is on the wing, the ballside post player fights for position in the low post.
+If he/she can't get open within a count of 2, he/she should screen away for the opposite post player (who then cuts to the ball-side low post looking for the pass).